tdr-autosync/mi-lib-django_cronman/README.md

 pip install django-cronman
 ```

-You can also install it with additonal dependecies to be able to use Cron Remote Manager.
+You can also install it with additional dependencies to be able to use Cron Remote Manager.

 ```bash
 pip install django-cronman[redis]